 Hemophilia B: Factor IX deficiency (sometimes called Christmas disease).

 Factor XII (Hageman factor) deficiency.
-This form of hemophilia typically does not express a bleeding tendency and is usually discovered accidentally when routine blood coagulation testing reveals a very long activated partial thromboplastin time (APTT).
+This form of hemophilia typically does not express a bleeding tendency and is usually an incidental finding when routine blood coagulation testing reveal a very long activated partial thromboplastin time (APTT).

-A breed predisposition has been linked to Devon Rex, British Shorthair, Siamese and Maine Coon cats and has been seen in mixed breed cats.
+A breed predisposition has been linked to Devon Rex, British Shorthair, Siamese and Maine Coon cats and has been seen in domestic cats.

 Symptoms of hemophilia usually present before the cat reaches adulthood.
 Bleeding may occur due to a trauma such as a scratch or a wound.
 The severity of bleeding depends on the amount of clotting factor missing from the cat’s blood.